pankaj-sharma151290/minesweeper-game/README.md

 ## Implementation Overview

 This project is JAVA implementation for Minsweeper game.
-The game starts upon running class MinesweeperGame or jar.
+The game starts upon running class MinesweeperGame, jar or using docker.

 ### Features covered
 1. Single Player Game.